stormtea123/Helm/README.md

 Helm
 -----------------

 Helm is a free of simple hosts file manager.
 It enables you to edit hosts files and switch between them.
-It's free.

 ![helm-store-2](https://cloud.githubusercontent.com/assets/1193966/15205065/d62c0480-1846-11e6-84be-d254e090cad3.png)